gereonelvers/cdlg-package/README.md

+This repository contains a slightly modified version of the [CDLG package](https://gitlab.uni-mannheim.de/processanalytics/cdlg-package) by Justus Grimm, Alexander Kraus, and Han van der Aa.
+The only change made is adapting the setup.py file to use different versions of its dependencies to prevent compatibility issues with other packages.
+To be clear, I do not make any claim of ownership - this is just a convenience hack.

+Below, find the original readme:

 CDLG: Concept Drift Log Generator
 ====
 Python package for creating concept drifts in event logs, introducing noise into an event log and randomly evolving a process tree to a new version.